BranchingBad/zone-poker/CONTRIBUTING.md

 ## Release Process (For Maintainers)

-The release process is highly automated using GitHub Actions.
-When a new version tag (e.g., `v1.2.3`) is pushed, the CI/CD pipeline will automatically build the package, publish it to PyPI, and create a corresponding GitHub Release with generated release notes.
+The release process is highly automated.
+Maintainers publish a release on GitHub, which automatically creates a version tag.
+This tag triggers the CI/CD pipeline to build the package, publish it to PyPI, and attach the built artifacts to the GitHub Release.

-For detailed instructions on the release strategy and how to trigger a release, maintainers should refer to the `RELEASING.md` file.
+For detailed instructions on how to perform a release, maintainers should refer to the `RELEASING.md` file.

 ---
 *This document is actively maintained.
 If you find any instructions to be outdated, please open an issue or a pull request.*